Learn About the Spinning Process in Australia

 Spinning is a creative journey.
 The fibre of choice is separated carefully into tiny bunches and overlapped and twisted to form a long line.

 The Wheel then takes this line into itself, in a spiral action, and stores it on the bobbin until enough is made to ply it with the matching additional bobbin.
+See the picture above.

 The longer, the better.
 Longer fibres incorporate well into the line of the yarn, tending to be spun thinly.
 Shorter fibres clump and stick out to become prickly.
 All yarn is then plied to give extra strength.